mikelevins/folio2/README.md

 ## Included libraries

-folio depends on four other libraries: **QuickLisp**, **FSet**, **SERIES**, and **Alexandria**.
+folio depends on six other libraries: **QuickLisp**, **FSet**, **SERIES**, **Alexandria**, **Closer-MOP**, and **ASDF**.
 The features provided by these libraries are available when folio is loaded.
 In particular, the full range of functional data structures from FSet, and the functions and macros provided for working with them, are available in the FSET package.
 Similarly, the series, generator, and gatherer data structures from the SERIES library, and all of the documented functions and macros for working with them are available in the SERIES package.

-folio also relies on ASDF for loading the system.

 ### FSet